 In October 2014, the Children’s Court granted guardianship orders to relative and kinship carers who had already been granted full parental responsibility orders.
 This means relative and kinship carers with full parental responsibility for a child or young person became their guardians.

 If there were any additional conditions in the parental responsibility order, such as contact arrangements, these conditions continue as outlined in the final order.

 Support for guardians

 Guardians receive a guardianship allowance so they can meet the needs of the child or young person.
-This allowance is the same rate as the FACS statutory care allowance and is based on the individual needs of the child or young person.
+This allowance is the same rate as the DCJ statutory care allowance and is based on the individual needs of the child or young person.

 Guardians can get help from a range of local services , including child and family support, family counselling, health services, youth programs and disability and child care services.